martinpihrt/OSPy/README.md

 1. Go to the folder where the setup.py file is located (cd OSPy).
 2. Execute: sudo apt-get update and follow the procedures
 3. Execute: sudo apt-get upgrade and follow the procedures
-2. Execute: sudo apt-get install python-setuptools and follow the procedures
-2. Execute: python setup.py install
+4. Execute: python setup.py install
-3. Follow the procedures of the script.
+5. Follow the procedures of the script.

 ## For enable SSL access in options (for HTTPS connections)
 1. Execute: sudo apt-get install openssl